cloudera-cemea/telco-call-center-ai-demo/README.md

 - Integration with Spark Data Lake for data management.
 - LLM model integration for customer information retrieval.
 - Flask web application for user interaction.
-- Demonstrates data population and retrieval in a call center scenario.

 # Contributing
 We welcome contributions!
 Please fork the repository and open a pull request.